 Food or Powders

 Food and powders are permitted in hand luggage but Department for Transport recommendations encourage passengers to pack these items in hold luggage where possible.
-Food and powders can obstruct images in the X-Ray machine and often require additional security checks.
+Additional security checks may apply to these items.

 Non-solid foods are not permitted through security.
 These could include, but are not limited to: jam, cream dips, sauces, jelly or soup.